Quick Answer

 Static vs Dynamic QR Codes for Photo Sharing

 For photo sharing, static QR codes work well in most cases.
-Album and upload page URLs typically stay consistent, and you want codes on event signage to work reliably without service dependencies.
+Album and upload page URLs typically stay the same, and you want codes on event signage to work reliably without service dependencies.

 If you reuse the same printed materials across multiple events and need to change destinations, dynamic codes offer that flexibility.
 For a detailed comparison, see Static vs Dynamic QR Codes.